fizalihsan/XUnitTools/README.md

 * Uses H2 in-memory DB
 * Convention-over-configuration
-* Order of the tables
+* Order of the tables is automatically sorted
 * Fresh fixture model
 * Sharing test data
 * Supported in JUnit and Spock
+* Tool to generate test data files from SQLs

 ## Installation